 How to Recycle Your E-Waste

 The best way to recycle your electronic waste is to find a recycling centre.
 There are many different types of e-waste, so it can be difficult to determine which type of waste you need.
-However, there are some general tips that can help:
+However, some general tips can help:

 1. When sorting e-waste, make sure to break down items by electronics category: digital devices, video games, audio/visual equipment, appliances and cell phone batteries.